blacksector/propunk/README.md

+# VERTPUNK

+This is an attempt to migrate coinpunk to support vertcoin.
+Feel free to request access.

+## NOTE!

+This fork is unstable.
+Not all functionality works.
+If you deploy this, you WILL lose your vertcoins.

+This requires the [vertcoin-watchonly](https://github.com/dayreiner/vertcoin) fork of vertcoin to work.

+## Working
+- Signup
+- Login
+- Receive
+- List

+## BROKEN
+- Sending
+- QR Codes
+- Buy Coins

+## Unknown
+- Backups

 ## NOTICE: Breaking changes!

 Coinpunk updated to the latest version of SJCL, which has fixed a bug that caused PBKDF2 hashes to be inconsistent from the standard.